Key Specs of Harley Davidson Street 750

 |Street 750 STD24.9 kmpl City Mileage, 749 cc||Rs.5,33,000|

 Harley Davidson Street 750 Mileage

-Harley Davidson Street 750 STD gives a mileage of 27.6 kmpl in highway, as tested by our experts.
+Harley Davidson Street 750 gives a mileage of 27.6 kmpl in highway, as tested by our experts.

 Harley Davidson Street 750 Specifications